rvaiya/keyd/man.md

 ### Application Support

-keyd ships with a python script called `keyd-application-mapper` which reads a file called *~/.keyd-mappings* and applies the supplied mappings whenever a window of the relevant class comes into focus.
+keyd ships with a python script called `keyd-application-mapper` that reads a file called *~/.config/keyd/app.conf* and applies the supplied bindings whenever a window with a matching class comes into focus.

 The file has the following form: